BrendanChing/NeatNotes/README.md

 ### Heroku Deployment

 I encountered some problems with deployment that can be viewed in the bugs section under [Problems with Deployment](#problems-with-deployment).
-The steps below show the correct steps to take to deploy to heroku.
+The steps below are copied directly from [this readme by doctypeKieran](https://github.com/doctypeKieran/ci-capstone-project/blob/main/README.md), showing the correct steps (which I later took) to deploy to heroku.

-This project uses [Heroku](https://www.heroku.com), a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

 Steps: